sudeepdino008/sudeepdino008.github.io/_posts/2020-07-11-notes-on-questioning.markdown

 ## Oppositions to questions:
 * questioning often has a reverse relationship to expertise
-* We often think someone else will solve the problem
+* Diffusion of responsibility - "Someone else will solve it"
 * Education system hasn’t evolved, still relying on having the right answers, rather than the right questions.
 Society has become entrepreneurial, educational system has remained industrial.
 * when you have asked a good question, it feels like it’s your job to get the answers.
 * Questions are often seen as something that holds us back.